emilyd11/emilyd11.github.io/README.md

 ### About the Developer
-  Hi, my name is Emily and I am a highschool student interested in computer science.
+  Hi, my name is Emily and I am a high school student interested in computer science.
 I created Multiplication Facts Fast for my brother to use for school.